Gainsborough Evening Tennis League Rules

 Players are only allowed to play for one club in the Gainsborough Evening League during a season with the only exception to this rule being in the event of a change in personal circumstances.
 This exception would be at the discretion of the committee.

 4. Each match shall comprise of nine sets, each couple playing one set against each of the opposing couples.
 Each set shall comprise of 13 games.
-If games reach six all, the LTA tie-break will be used to decide the winner of that rubber.
-This also applies to cup matches.
+If games reach six all, a regular tie-break (first to 7 points with a 2 point lead) will be used to decide the winner of that rubber.
 However, if both captains agree prior to the commencement of the match, the number of games in each set may be reduced, i.e. a set may be deemed complete if one couple has at least won seven games.
 Once a match has commenced, If as a result of bad light, failing floodlights, or weather conditions, play has to be stopped, unless otherwise agreed by both team captains, the stoppage time is limited to a maximum 20 minutes before play must re-commence.
 Following the stoppage time if conditions have not improved, and it is not possible to play nine sets, then the match shall be deemed complete only if one side has won five sets.
 The ‘Set Percentage’ will still be worked out on the 9 sets that should be played (see Rule 11).
-If a match is abandoned before either side has won five sets the match is to be deemed void and must be replayed (see Rule 6).
+If a match is abandoned before either side has won five sets, the match is to be deemed void and must be replayed (see Rule 6).
 If the match is not replayed, the sets completed do not count towards the set percentage at the end of the season and, no points shall be awarded unless otherwise agreed by the committee.

 6. A fixture shall be played on the home night of the home team in the week allotted.
 No match to be cancelled other than for weather or committee approval.
 The home side may cancel a fixture up to three hours prior to its commencement if the reason is prevailing weather conditions.
 In this case the fixture may then be played on a mutually agreed date.
 If a fixture is abandoned before completion, the fixture will be replayed on a mutually agreed date one team turning up with only two pairs; will automatically concede three sets in the overall result.
 Both teams turning up with only two pairs will result in the match being deemed void and must be replayed.
 If a club is unwilling or unable to replay and concedes a match, two points will be deducted from their points’ score, with two points and five sets awarded to the opposing team.